jarencudilla/QA-Automation-Challonge/README.md

 }
 ```
 To run a Cypress test in VSCode's terminal:
-You type ```npx cypress open``` This command opens up Cypress Test Runner
+You type ```npx cypress open``` This command opens up Cypress Test Runner.
-Where it's easier to run Cypress tests individually
+Where it's easier to run Cypress tests individually.

 I start my test based on Mocha's BDD "describe" and "it"
 https://mochajs.org/#bdd

 ```
 describe('Array', function () {
   before(function () {